TysonStanley/tysonstanley.github.io/assets/RMD/2019-11-13-learned_tidyfast.md

 development teams of either the `tidyverse` or `data.table`.
 Instead, I am a big fan of both, and have profound gratitude for what they’ve allowed R to become.
 As such, my lessons are my opinions and don’t reflect the opinions of either group.
-And it should be noted that these are things I learned making a package that creates tidy-like functions with `data.table`.
-As such, most of the topics discussed will have to do with these packages.

 TL;DR
 -----